Schumann string quartet no 3 – an analysis

 In this text a lot of references are made to the score of the string quartet.
 This is done by means of the measure number (always within the first movement).
 Ideally you have a score with measure numbers at your disposal.
 A score can easily be downloaded from IMSLP.

 In general notes on analysis you can find some remarks on abbreviations, notation and concepts.
 Some books that I have been consulting can be found in consulted literature.
 At least all references made to literature in the notes should relate to entries in the consulted literature.
-The musical examples are made in Musescore 4.
+The music examples are made in Musescore 4.

 As for a notational convention of major and minor keys: I will use capitals for major keys and lower-case letters for minor keys.
 For major keys I will often add the word major and for minor keys the word minor, but in music examples and diagrams the words major and minor will in general be omitted.
 So B major or B for B major and b minor or just b for b minor.